Important

 SteerLM simplifies alignment compared to RLHF.
 It supports user-steerable AI by enabling you to adjust attributes at inference time.
 This enables the developer to define preferences relevant to the application, unlike other techniques that require using predetermined preferences.

-Reinforcement Learning from Human Feedback (RLHF) and SteerLM are two methods aimed at aligning language models to human preferences.
+RLHF and SteerLM are two methods aimed at aligning language models to human preferences.
 RLHF trains language models by providing positive or negative feedback on generated responses, reinforcing good behaviors.
 Specifically, the model is encouraged to generate more text similar to responses that receive positive feedback, and less like those with negative feedback.
 SteerLM takes a different approach to model alignment.
 Rather than solely reinforcing “good” behaviors, it categorizes the space of possible model responses using steering labels.
 At inference time, the model generates based on these categorical labels that steer its output.
 So while RLHF uses direct feedback on model generations, SteerLM aligns by mapping responses into labeled categories associated with human preferences.
-The two methods tackle model alignment from different angles - RLHF by directly reinforcing desired model behaviors, and SteerLM by steering generation based on categorical labels.
-Both aim to produce language model outputs better aligned with human values and preferences.
+The two methods approach model alignment from different angles: RLHF reinforces desired model behaviors directly, while SteerLM steers generation based on categorical labels.
+Both aim to produce language model outputs that are better aligned with human values and preferences.

 Note

-For details of SteerLM, please refer to our paper SteerLM: Attribute Conditioned SFT as an (User-Steerable) Alternative to RLHF.
-For details of HelpSteer dataset, please refer to our paper HelpSteer: Multi-attribute Helpfulness Dataset for SteerLM.
+For details on SteerLM, please refer to our paper SteerLM: Attribute Conditioned SFT as an (User-Steerable) Alternative to RLHF.
+For details about the HelpSteer dataset, please refer to our paper HelpSteer: Multi-attribute Helpfulness Dataset for SteerLM.

 Download the Llama 2 70B LLM model from HF <https://huggingface.co/meta-llama/Llama-2-70b-hf> into the models folder.

-Download and convert to .nemo format for the 13B model <https://huggingface.co/meta-llama/Llama-2-13b-hf> as well, which is needed for the Attribute Prediction Modelling step.
+Download and convert to .nemo format for the 13B model <https://huggingface.co/meta-llama/Llama-2-13b-hf>.
+This is needed for the Attribute Prediction Modeling step.

 Untar the .nemo file to obtain the tokenizer in NeMo format (only for the 70B model):